RandomGgames/BedrockBreaker/README.md

 # Bedrock Breaker

 Tired of using glitches to break bedrock?
 Do other mods make it too easy or too hard?
 BedrockBreaker is here to strike the perfect balance!

 ## Features
-- Each TNT can break up to 6 blocks of bedrock (One bedrock block per face).
+- Each TNT can break up to 6 blocks of bedrock (One bedrock block per tnt face).
-- TNT retains the vanilla functionality of not breaking blocks when in water - it won't break bedrock blocks when in water.
+- Retains the functionality of not breaking blocks when in water.
 - Vanilla friendly implementation that's unlikely to interfear with other mods/data packs.

 ## How It Works
-1. Place TNT touching bedrock on any side (Make sure it's supported with something underneath)
+1. Place TNT touching bedrock on any side (Make sure it's supported with something underneath as usual)
 2. Ignite the TNT
 3. Boom!